 • You have a good to excellent credit score.

-• Your only other option is a payday loan.
+• Your only other option to cover bills is a payday loan.

 Keep in mind that while there’s a lot you can use a personal loan for, taking one out still involves assuming debt.
-If you’re not confident you can repay a loan for rent, then it’s worth considering if you have any other options available to cover your rental costs for the month.
+If you’re not confident you can repay a rent loan, then it’s worth considering if you have any other options available to cover your rental costs for the month.

 What Happens If You Do Not Pay Your Rent?